mitodl/mitxonline/docs/source/configuration/tutor.rst

 -----------

 **Trying to set configuration settings via ``tutor config`` will undo the specialty configuration above.** If you need to make changes to the configuration, either manually edit the ``env/apps/openedx/config/lms.env.yml`` file or the ``env/apps/openedx/settings/lms/production.py`` file and restart your Tutor instance.

+**Make sure your service worker account is active.** It's an easy checkbox to miss.